beforeprod-com/preview-deployment-action/README.md

 - 🔄 Automatic cleanup of deployments when PRs are closed
 - 🛠️ Support for both Go and JavaScript applications
 - 🔒 Secure credential handling
-- 📦 Independent binary management for each action (currently because of KISS)
+- 📦 Single action for both deployment and cleanup
 - 📊 Preview URL logging for direct branch deployments (no PR required)
 - 🔄 Robust error handling with automatic retries for PR updates